harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/vault-registry.rst

 Parameter            Type       Description
 ===================  =========  ========================================================
 ``registerId``       H256       Identifier used to link a Bitcoin transaction inclusion proof to this registration request (included in OP_RETURN).
-``vault``            Account    Parachain account identifier of the registered Vault ``timeout``          DateTime   Optional maximum delay before the vault must submit a valid tranasction inclusion proof.
+``vault``            Account    Bridge account identifier of the registered Vault ``timeout``          DateTime   Optional maximum delay before the vault must submit a valid tranasction inclusion proof.
 ===================  =========  ========================================================